MTN Nigeria: On a Y’ello brick road

 The entrance of MTN (Mobile Telephone Network) Group, a South African-owned company into Nigeria was like a fountain of water on desert land.
-After a long wait for a solution to the telecommunications nightmare in Nigeria, following the failure of NITEL, many Nigerians were excited to finally have access to high-grade mobile telecommunication service.
+After a long wait for a solution to the telecommunications nightmare in Nigeria, following the failure of NITEL, many Nigerians were excited to finally have access to high-grade mobile telecommunication services.
 MTN has proven strong and unbeatable in the Nigerian telecommunications market for over 15 years.

 What made MTN Nigeria thick through these years?